Radiolaria: Biogeography

 Data show that some species were extirpated from high latitudes but persisted in the tropics during the late Neogene, either by migration or range restriction (b).
 With predicted global warming, modern Southern Ocean species will not be able to use migration or range contraction to escape environmental stressors, because their preferred cold-water habitats are disappearing from the globe (c).
 However, tropical endemic species may expand their ranges toward midlatitudes.
 The color polygons in all three panels represent generalized radiolarian biogeographic provinces, as well as their relative water mass temperatures (cooler colors indicate cooler temperatures, and vice versa).

 Radiolarian shells

-Radiolarians are unicellular predatory protists encased in elaborate globular shells usually made of silica and pierced with holes.
+Radiolarians are unicellular predatory protists encased in elaborate globular shells (or "capsules"), usually made of silica and pierced with holes.
 Their name comes from the Latin for "radius".
 They catch prey by extending parts of their body through the holes.
 As with the silica frustules of diatoms, radiolarian shells can sink to the ocean floor when radiolarians die and become preserved as part of the ocean sediment.
 These remains, as microfossils, provide valuable information about past oceanic conditions.

+Diversity and morphogenesis

+Bernard Richards, worked under the supervision of Alan Turing (1912–1954) at Manchester as one of Turing's last students, helping to validate Turing's theory of morphogenesis.

+"Turing was keen to take forward the work that D'Arcy Thompson had published in On Growth and Form in 1917".

+The gallery shows images of the radiolarians as extracted from drawings made by the German zoologist and polymath Ernst Haeckel in 1887.